 U.S. Merchant Marine Academy:

 (866) 546-4778 / (516) 726-5642 www.usmma.edu

 U.S. Coast Guard Academy (Congressional nomination not required)

 31 Mohegan Avenue

 New London, CT 06320-4195

-Congresswoman Roybal-Allard's Service Academy Workshop
+Congresswoman Roybal-Allard's Service Academies Workshop

-Each year Congresswoman Roybal-Allard hosts a Service Academy Workshop to provide students with useful information about the academies.
+Each year Congresswoman Roybal-Allard hosts a Service Academies Workshop to provide students with useful information about the academies.
 The workshop includes information about the congresswoman’s nomination process and presentations by current charges and academy graduates, who share their personal experiences with the workshop attendees.
 Admissions representatives from each of the service academies are also in attendance to help answer questions from prospective candidates and their parents.